Jump to this Animation »

 • The detail and scope of the Vulcan CO2 inventory has made it a valuable tool for policymakers, demographers, social scientists, and the public.

-• Comment from expert scientist: The review is for Images related to different sources of carbon dioxide in the US based on the 2002 inventories.
+• Comment from expert scientist: The review is for Images related to different sources of carbon dioxide in the US based on 2010-2015 inventories.
 The information provided by the images are useful for those interested to get a snapshot of the source strengths in different areas in the US although one has to be careful with different units used in the different maps.

 About the Pedagogy